EnergyGuardProject/data_managment_server/README.md

 The `pilot-export-scheduler` container runs an APScheduler `BlockingScheduler`.
-For each partner it streams the following query from the partner's database in the CARTIF data lake.
+For each partner it streams the following query from the partner's database in the EnergyGuard data lake.

 ```
 COPY (SELECT <calendar_id decoded> AS datetime, sensor_id,